blog projects contact

 query conditions: PK = "USER#123" and SK beginsWith "HOUSE#FINISHED#"

 This stacking can be done multiple times to allow range queries on different attributes.
-A drawback here is that to get a house by user id and house id,
+A drawback here is that to get a house by user id and house id, we also need to know its state.
+This is why we need to know our access patterns before making the schema.

 Another technique to allow flexibility of queries is adding more indexes.
 DynamoDB supports multiple GSIs (global secondary indexes) per table.
 For example: